 There’s no limit to the types of email sequences you can set up, but there are just a handful of sequences that are fundamental.

-When someone signs up to your blog or registers an account on your site, an automated sequence of welcome messages are proven to deliver 320% more revenue per email compared to regular promotional messages.
+When someone signs up to your blog or registers an account on your site (e-commerce business site for example), an automated sequence of welcome messages are proven to deliver 320% more revenue per email compared to regular promotional messages.

 It’s best not to bombard your new subscribers, but typically around five emails within a couple of months will acquaint them with your brand and demonstrate the value you can offer them.